davidxjohnson/CloudProjects/docs/DEPENDABOT_MANAGEMENT.md

 ## 🛡️ **Solution**

 Our automated system:
-1. **Detects non-Dependabot PRs** and temporarily disables auto-merge
+1. **Detects non-Dependabot PRs** and temporarily disables auto-merge on Dependabot PRs.
 2. **Waits for feature work to complete** before processing dependency updates
-3. **Automatically re-enables** auto-merge when all feature PRs are resolved
+3. **Automatically re-enables** auto-merge Dependabot PRs when all feature PRs are resolved
+4. **Updates stale Dependabot PRs** by triggering `@dependabot rebase` to bring them up to date with main
-4. **Batches dependency updates** for cleaner integration
+5. **Batches dependency updates** Dependabot will auto-merge if all quality gates are passed

 ## 🚀 **How It Works**